markusritschel/oceanpack/docsrc/index.rst

     This is **not** an official package.
 The company SubCtech is not involved in the development of the routines provided here.

-The ``oceanpack`` package containes routines to read-in log files of the OceanPack as well as various helper functions to help with the data processing, e.g.
+This package containes routines to read in log files of the SubCtech OceanPack as well as various helper functions to help with the data processing, e.g.

 * converting coordinates from the Analyzer's format into decimal digits
 * converting xCO2 to pCO2